 These are available through the British Heart Foundation website and have been developed in partnership with the Stroke Association, British and Irish Hypertension Society, Blood Pressure UK, Public Health England and the Royal College of General Practitioners.

-We have a range of free resources available for you to provide to your patients.
+We have a range of free resources available.

 Why is it so important?